ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

 **Demo highlights (shown in the video):**
 - **Random track selection**, applied before navigation.
-- **Playback-driven visuals**, blinking indicator and vinyl record rotation.
+- **Playback-driven visuals**, with a blinking indicator applied to the title and composer, and vinyl record rotation.
 - **Volume-based interaction**, affecting blinking speed.
 - **Control button interaction**, allowing users to move to the next track in the list.